 Rough Order of Magnitude

 Rough Order of Magnitude (ROM) is a rough numerical cost estimate that is used in the construction industry to gain a rough idea of the cost(s) to complete a project.
 ROM estimates are typically provided by a knowledgeable, high-level expert during the initiation/beginning phases of a project when there is still a high level of uncertainty about the project.
 ROM estimates are understood to have a lower level of accuracy than a definitive/conclusive estimate.
+Procore also provides an option for tracking potential revenue for change events using a Revenue ROM option that lets you use the latest cost amounts when changes are out of scope.

 Scope Changes are formal decisions that modify a contract's scope of work by expanding or reducing the work requirements in a construction contract.
 A scope change is often associated with a variation.